quii/learn-go-with-tests/http-server.md

 ```

 It's an interface which expects two arguments, the first being where we _write our response_ and the second being the HTTP request that was sent to us.

+Let's write a test for a function `PlayerServer` that takes in those two arguments.

 ```go
 func TestGETPlayers(t *testing.T) {